 Promoting and demonstrating the utility of our solutions as useful, reliable and important tools for law enforcement and security personnel is critical to the success of our business.
 Our ability to secure customer renewals, expand existing customer coverage areas, and enter into new customer contracts is dependent on our reputation and our ability to deliver our solutions effectively.
-We believe that our reputation among police departments using ShotSpotter Flex is particularly important to our success.
+We believe that our reputation among police departments using ShotSpotter solutions is particularly important to our success.
 Our ability to meet customer expectations will depend on a wide range of factors, including:

-- our ability to continue to offer high-quality, innovative and accurate gunshot detection and gunshot deterrence services, and precision policing software and solutions; - our ability to maintain continuous monitoring during high outdoor-noise activity periods such as New Year's Day, the Fourth of July and Cinco de Mayo, and Carnival for international deployments; - our ability to maintain high customer satisfaction, including meeting our SLA ("Service Level Agreements") standards; - the perceived value and quality of our solutions; - differences in opinion regarding the metrics that measure the success of our solutions; - our ability to successfully communicate the unique value proposition of our solutions; - our ability to provide high-quality customer support; - any misuse or perceived misuse of our solutions; - interruptions, delays or attacks on our platform; - litigation- or regulation-related developments; and - damage to or degradation of our sensors or sensor network by third parties.
+(b) our ability to continue to offer high-quality, innovative and accurate precision policing solutions;

+(b) our ability to maintain continuous gunshot detection monitoring during high outdoor-noise activity periods such as New Year's Day, the Fourth of July and Cinco de Mayo, and Carnival for international deployments;

+- To our ability to maintain high customer satisfaction, including meeting our service level agreements standards; - (\) the perceived value and quality of our solutions; - (b) differences in opinion regarding the metrics that measure the success of our solutions; - () our ability to successfully communicate the unique value proposition of our solutions; - Our ability to provide high-quality customer support; - (?) any misuse or perceived misuse of our solutions; - () interruptions, delays or attacks on our platform; - (2) litigation- or regulation-related developments; and - () damage to or degradation of our sensors or sensor network by third parties.